Tyrrrz/CliFx/Readme.md

 ### Graceful cancellation

 It is possible to gracefully cancel execution of a command and preform any necessary cleanup.
-By default an app gets forcefully killed when it receives an interrupt signal (Ctrl+C or Ctrl+Break), but you can easily override this behavior.
+By default an app gets forcefully killed when it receives an interrupt signal (Ctrl+C or Ctrl+Break), but you can override this behavior.

 In order to make a command cancellation-aware, you need to call `console.GetCancellationToken()`.
 This method returns a `CancellationToken` that will trigger when the user issues an interrupt signal.
 Note that any code that comes before the first call to `GetCancellationToken()` will not be cancellation-aware and as such will terminate instantly.
 Any subsequent calls to this method will return the same token.